jtjobe/old-blog-v2/_posts/2016-03-29-case-expression-instead-of-multi-way-if-statement.md

 ## Simple but Powerful

-The code above is simple enough that quickly making sense of what's happening in the multiway if isn't all that difficult.
+The code above is simple enough that quickly making sense of what's happening in the multiway if isn't difficult.
 However, in more complex use cases this same refactoring can be the difference between easy to read self-documenting code and an unclear mess that takes extra time to decipher.